scameronde/jekyll-now/elm/Preface.md

 ---
 layout: page
 published: true
+title: Functional Prgramming with Elm
 ---
-## Functional programming with Elm

 Here are my slides for the "Karlsruher Entwicklertag 2017".